msiplab/TanSacNet/README.md

 of sampling embedded manifold of image and volumetric data as a set of tangent space bases.

-We have prepared custom layer classes with Deep Learning Toolbox.
+We have prepared custom layer classes with the Deep Learning Toolbox.
 It is easy to incorporate them into flexible configurations and parts of your network.